 The achievements of the European Southern Observatory (ESO) have partly been made possible thanks to the constant support of the Chilean Government.
 On its side, ESO has established collaborative programmes with several Chilean organisations, universities and local communities, in order to promote astronomy, science and education in Chile.
-Moreover, in 1996, an agreement was signed whereby Chilean astronomy has access to up to 10% of the total observing time at ESO telescopes.
+Moreover, in 1996, an agreement was signed whereby Chilean astronomy has access to up to 10% of the total observing time on ESO telescopes.
 As part of this agreement, the ESO–Government of Chile Joint Committee was established for the development of astronomy and scientific culture.

 The National Committee for Science, Technology and Research (CONICYT) was created by the Chilean Ministry of Education.
 ESO regularly contributes to the CONICYT programme and activities at outreach and research levels.

 On one hand, ESO participates in the activities developed by Explora CONICYT, one of the programmes created by CONICYT to promote Science and Technology among the general public and especially in schools, through non formal education and outreach activities.
-Every year, ESO is present during the “Chilean Science Week” organised by Explora, with exhibitions, interactive activities or astronomer’s talks aimed at promoting astronomy to the Chilean public.
+Every year, ESO is present during the “Chilean Science Week” organised by Explora, with exhibitions, interactive activities and astronomer’s talks, aimed at promoting astronomy to the Chilean public.
 ESO astronomers also voluntarily contribute to the “1000 Cientificos, 1000 Aulas” activity, which promotes science in Chilean schools.

 On the other hand, CONICYT is institutionally represented in the ESO-Government of Chile Joint Committee; each year it selects scientific and outreach projects that will receive funding from the Joint Committee.

-ALMA JAO also established the ALMA-CONICYT Fund to deliver funding to scientific, technical and outreach activities projects in astronomy.
+ALMA JAO also established the ALMA-CONICYT Fund to deliver funding to scientific, technical and outreach projects in astronomy.
 The list of the projects approved by the ALMA-CONICYT Fund since 2005 is available via the following link: http://www.conicyt.cl/astronomia/category/concursos/alma/

 - CONICYT Website